Reliable thermodynamic estimators for screening multicaloric materials: Summary

 \section{Summary}

 { } We have explored several thermodynamic estimates for assessing caloric properties in alloys.
 We used FeRh as a testbed, as it exhibits large multicaloric (magneto-, elasto- and baro-caloric) responses at its meta\-magnetic transition just above room temperature, as well as non-harmonic vibrations -- typical for systems near lattice instabilities.
-We showed that use of controlled temperature-dependent atomic displacements, easily estimated at $T_c$, can provide a reliable assessment of lattice entropy changes at the phase transition.
-In the FeRh system, we tested approximate methods and estimators, and evaluated a number of thermodynamic properties, including specific heat, entropy and enthalpy changes, transition temperature, and isentropic temperature drop.
-The predicted values of caloric properties are in a quantitative agreement with the trusted experimental data, see Table~\ref{t3}.
-Our results verify that these estimators are reliable if applied carefully, and that the caloric behavior can be predicted accurately.
-In contrast, we showed that some of the previously used assessments, like those from the Clausius-Clapeyron relation, are not reliable due to the underlying assumptions.
+We showed that use of controlled $T$-dependent atomic displacements, easily estimated at $T_c$, provides a reliable assessment of lattice entropy changes at the phase transition.
+In FeRh, we tested approximate methods and estimators, and evaluated a number of thermodynamic properties, including specific heat, entropy and enthalpy changes, transition temperature, and isentropic temperature drop.
+The predicted caloric properties are in a quantitative agreement with the trusted experimental data, see Table~\ref{t3}.
+We have verified that these estimators are reliable (if applied carefully) and accurate.
+In contrast, we showed that some previously used assessments, like from the Clausius-Clapeyron relation (\ref{ClausiusClapeyron}), are unreliable due to the underlying assumptions.
 Thus, assessment and testing of the methods were a necessity.

-{ } Tested reliable methods should pave the way for theory-guided searches of new caloric materials involving more complex multicomponent systems.
-The estimates provided here will enable faster screening to find quickly more promising systems on which to focus.
-Recently, some of these methods were used to reduce systems of interest for our experimental collaborators, eliminating over 1000 alloys. \cite{JPhysD51n2p024002y2018} About ten systems were found with caloric behavior similar to FeRh (but without the cost) or predicted to improve with alloying chemistry, which are being investigated experimentally.
-Discover will be accelerated when this type of generic screening is implemented through a database combined with key correlations derived by machine-learning techniques, especially when looking for outliers in desired properties -- just as with systems with zero hysteresis at phase transformations, the critical region may only exist at a single point.
+{ } Tested reliable methods will enable faster theory-guided screening to find more promising caloric materials, involving more complex multicomponent systems on which to focus.
+Indeed, the estimates provided here already resulted in finding improved lower-cost caloric systems exhibiting giant magnetocaloric enhancements with promise for use in solid-state cooling \cite{Bez2019,Biswas2019}.